EGOT Winners: Every Celebrity To Win An Emmy, Grammy, Oscar, And Tony Award

 Rita Moreno (Achieved EGOT: 1977)

 Rita Moreno won an Emmy in 1977 to complete her EGOT.
 She won her first Emmy for Outstanding Individual Performance in a Variety or Music Program in The Muppet Show.
-Moreno is best known for her role as Anita in West Side Story and as Lydia in One Day at a Time.
+Moreno is best known for her role as Anita in West Side Story and as Lydia in One Day at a Time, a shortlived reboot but beloved revival.

 Moreno won the Academy Award for Best Supporting actress for her role in West Side Story.
 She has won two Emmys for appearances in The Muppet Show (1977) and the Rockford Files (1978).
 She secured a Grammy win for Best Recording for Children in 1972 for The Electric Company.
 And she got her Tony for The Ritz.
 Rita Moreno has been acting since the 1950s, and she shows no sign of slowing down anytime soon.